ibm-cloud-docs/cis/waf-cis-ruleset.md

 [^F]: This rule set contains additional rules that complement the technology-specific protections provided by similar rules in the OWASP rule set.

-**Specials** contains a number of rules appropriate for virtually all applications and websites on the internet.
+The **Specials** rule set contains a number of rules appropriate for virtually all applications and websites on the internet.
 This rule set is the core of the security that our WAF offers, with rules that target common attacks like SQLi, XSS, and LFI.
 It is recommended that you always enable Specials.
 {: tip}

-Only enable the rule sets that correspond to your technology stack.
+Enable only the rule sets that correspond to your technology stack.
 For instance, if you use Wordpress, but no other technologies, enable only the Specials and Wordpress rule sets.
 Avoid enabling rule sets that are not relevant to your tech stack.

 Select any of the specific rule sets to see further details about each of the rules included.

-The {{site.data.keyword.cis_short_notm}} rule set lets you perform the following actions on each rule:
+Use the {{site.data.keyword.cis_short_notm}} rule set to perform the following actions on each rule:

 * **Disable** turns off the rule.
 * **Simulate** logs the event, and does not block or challenge the visitor.
-You can still decide to set to **Block** or  **Challenge** after reviewing your logs.
+You can still decide to set to **Block** or **Challenge** after you review the logs.
 * **Block** blocks the request entirely, with no option to bypass it for that request.
 * **Challenge** displays a challenge (CAPTCHA) page that must be completed before the request in question is allowed access.

 You might notice that the names of the rules don't reveal exactly how they work and that they are mostly a general summary of their function.
 This is deliberate.
 For security purposes, CIS does not reveal the code (or other exact information) used to filter traffic.
-This prevents malicious actors from reverse engineering it to bypass our defenses.
+Doing so prevents malicious actors from reverse engineering it to bypass our defenses.

 ## OWASP rule set
 {: #owasp-rule-set-for-waf}